 I felt the absence of these things acutely, although I had no real awareness of their importance to me straight off the bat.

-You see, our Personal Baggage is a kind of benchmark and standard against which we compare everything else that’s new.
-The more core something is to how we see ourselves and how we want to live our lives, the stronger our reaction to when something doesn’t match our subconscious expectations.
+The more core something is to how we see ourselves, the life we want to live and have already grown used to, the stronger our reaction when something doesn’t match our expectations.

 Living in a foreign country forces us to become aware of everything we like and don’t like, and what this means about who we are as people.
 Whereas before we may have been able to go through life taking things largely for granted.